gompanghee/SCAN/README.md

 # SCAN: Visual Explanations with Self-Confidence and Representation Analytical Networks

 ## Overview
-This repository contains the implementation of SCAN (Self-Confidence and Analytic Networks), a novel method for providing detailed visual explanations in computer vision models.
-SCAN leverages encoded representations and Self-Confidence Maps to highlight important regions, offering more detailed insights than existing methods like GradCAM, GradCAM++, and LayerCAM.
+This repository contains the implementation of SCAN (Self-Confidence and Analysis Networks), a novel method for providing detailed visual explanations in computer vision models.
+SCAN leverages encoded representations and Self-Confidence Maps to highlight important regions, offering more detailed insights than existing methods like Explainability, Rollout, GradCAM, GradCAM++, and LayerCAM.

 ## Repository Contents
 - SCAN.py: The main implementation file for SCAN.
 - SCAN_Example_Training.ipynb: Jupyter notebook for training the SCAN model.
-- SCAN_Example_Testing.ipynb: Jupyter notebook for testing the SCAN model on various examples.
-- SCAN_Example_Testing_with_ViT.ipynb: Jupyter notebook for testing the SCAN model with Vision Transformer (ViT).

 ## Files and Their Purpose
 1. SCAN.py: Contains the core SCAN implementation, including functions for generating Gradient-masked Feature Maps and Self-Confidence Maps.
 2. SCAN_Example_Training.ipynb: Notebook for training the SCAN model on a specified dataset.
 This notebook includes data preprocessing steps, model training, and saving the trained model.
-3. SCAN_Example_Testing.ipynb: Notebook for testing the SCAN model on various examples to visualize the outputs.
-It demonstrates how to generate and interpret the Self-Confidence Maps.
-4. SCAN_Example_Testing_with_ViT.ipynb: Similar to the testing notebook but specifically designed for Vision Transformer (ViT) models.

 ## Usage
-1. **Training the SCAN Model:**
+### **Training the SCAN Model:**
    - Open the SCAN_Example_Training.ipynb notebook.
    - Follow the steps to preprocess the data, initialize the model, and train it.
    - Save the trained model for later use.

-2. **Testing the SCAN Model:**
-   - Open the SCAN_Example_Testing.ipynb notebook.
-   - Load the trained model and run the test cells to generate visual explanations using SCAN.
-   - Interpret the Self-Confidence Maps to understand the model's focus areas.

-3. **Testing with Vision Transformer:**
-   - Open the SCAN_Example_Testing_with_ViT.ipynb notebook.
-   - Follow the steps to test the SCAN model specifically with Vision Transformer (ViT) models.

 ## Example Usage